roma331/FigmaProjects/SmartHomeApp/README.md

 ## License

-I am not the owner of the photos and the project was created for educational purposes only.

-The information is not true, the images were taken from Figma Plugins and the download is free.
+Thw images I used in project were taken from Figma Plugins and the download is free.